This tutorial teaches you how to select and configure a SQL client in order to access the database schemas used by Semarchy xDM.

 1. Click Connect to test the connection.

-2. Repeat operations 1-2-3 to add the second connection using the following parameters:
+2. Repeat operations 1, 2, and 3 to add the second connection using the following parameters:

-Now that you have created connections to SQL Server schemas, jump to step 8.
-Browse the database objects.
+Now that you have successfully established connections to SQL Server schemas, jump to ⓼ Browse the database objects.

-DBeaver allows you to connect to any database (PostgreSQL, Oracle, SQL Server, other).
+DBeaver allows you to connect to any database (PostgreSQL, Oracle, SQL Server, etc.).
 The following screenshots are showing PostgreSQL but can be easily adapted to other databases.

-In this step you will add 2 connections:
+In this section, you will add two connections:

 1. Select your database type (in the screenshot below: PostgreSQL) and click Next.

-1. Click Test Connection and check the connection is working.
-If not, check the parameters again (host, port, username and password).
+1. Click Test Connection and check whether the connection is working.
+If not, check the parameters again (host, port, username, and password).

 Repeat the same operations to add a connection for semarchy_customer_b2c_mdm:

-1. Access the Connection tab and enter the parameters for connection:
+1. In the Connection Settings window, access the Main tab and enter the following connection parameters:

 1. If your database is hosted on an Azure or AWS server, you need to connect using an SSH tunnel: navigate to the SSH tab and enter the following parameters: